 Skip to content ↓

-Deaf and Hearing-Impaired Integrated Resource
+Integrated Resource

 Finding the right approach for each child

-The staff team at Silverdale includes qualified teachers of the deaf, a Deaf Instructor and specialist teaching assistants.
-Timetables are set according to individual need and the students spend some time in mainstream lessons and some time in the resource base.
+Students at work in the integrated resource for the deafThe staff team at Silverdale includes qualified teachers of the deaf, a deaf instructor and specialist teaching assistants.
+Timetables are set according to individual need, and the students spend some time in mainstream lessons and some time in the resource base, to varying degrees.
 They all have form time or assembly with their hearing peers every morning.
 Support for students in mainstream lessons will include communication support through signing and one-to-one or small group support with vocabulary, consolidation of learning materials and concepts.
+They also have access arrangements in place for formal exams.

 In the resource base, teaching covers a broad spectrum of the curriculum at an appropriate level, with a particular focus on language development.
 It can also be a time to back up mainstream learning.
-Students may be offered alternative qualifications at key stage 4 and also have the opportunity to attain formal qualifications in sign language where the pupil and family want this.
+Students may be offered alternative qualifications at key stage 4 in English, maths and science and also have the opportunity to attain formal qualifications in sign language where the pupil and family want this.
 Staff work closely with other agencies including Speech and Language Therapy, Deaf CAMHS and other deaf role models.

 Each student’s language, ability and communication needs are taken into consideration when planning individual timetables.
-The style and range of teaching and learning activities provided, acknowledges that deaf pupils learn in different ways.
+The style and range of teaching and learning activities provided acknowledges that deaf pupils learn in different ways.
 By varying the style of lessons, staff aim to make the work accessible to all children whilst maintaining motivation and interest.

-Preparation for adulthood is prioritised in the resource and students are taught practical life-skills such as travel training, cooking, form filling and supported in developing their aspirations and future goals.
+Students on trips and visitsPreparation for adulthood is prioritised in the resource and students are taught practical life-skills such as understanding their own audiology, healthy living, travel training, food preparation, understanding finance and budgeting, form filling and are supported in developing their aspirations and future goals.

 Audiology

-Checks of hearing aids, ear moulds, cochlear implant systems and radio aids are carried out on a regular basis.
+Audiology displayChecks of hearing aids, ear moulds, cochlear implant systems and radio aids are carried out on a regular basis.
 We encourage the students to value their hearing aids, increasingly manage their own aids and understand their hearing loss.
 They are taught how to connect their aids to different devices which can be used for leisure and social reasons as well as for learning support in the classroom.
 They also have the opportunity to learn about assistive devices in the home as they are gaining more independence.
 We support the students in their move from the children’s hospital to adult services by working with both hospitals to ensure students and their families feel ready for this transition.
+We have had staff from the hospital visit and explain their role.

 An educational audiologist and assistant work closely with the team to maintain hearing aids and radio aids and provide new technology as it becomes available.
 We are also in close contact with the cochlear implant centres should a fault arise with a cochlear implant processor.

-Supporting Deaf and Hearing-Impaired Students at Silverdale
+Supporting deaf students at Silverdale

-It is important to us that all our deaf and hearing impaired students have a positive experience in education and form part of the main student body.
+It is important to us that all our deaf students have a positive experience in education and form part of the main student body.
 To support this, we work with all our students and teachers to ensure that their learning experience gives them the best start in life.
-Many students joining the main school in Year 7 will not have met children who are deaf or hearing impaired before, and we provide deaf awareness sessions to help them understand how best to support their deaf and hearing-impaired peers.
-We also provide signing in school assemblies and presentations so that our deaf students can integrate in all parts of school life.
+Many students joining the main school in Year 7 will not have met children who are deaf before, and we provide deaf awareness sessions to help them understand how best to support their deaf peers.
+We also run BSL clubs at lunchtimes which are open to deaf and hearing students, to support friendships and communication.

 Transition